-The minor in History requires students to take at least 21 credit hours, of which at least 12 must be upper division credits.
+The minor in History requires students to take at least 24 credit hours, of which at least 12 must be upper division credits.
 A maximum of two courses (six credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.

-HIST 190-3 The West and the World to 1660

-HIST 191-3 The West and the World since 1660

 HIST 200-3 Historical Methodology: An Introduction to

-the Work of the Historian

 HIST 300-3 Historiography: The Nature of the

 Historical Discipline

-Twelve additional credit hours of 300 or 400 level History courses.
+Twelve additional credit hours of 300 or 400 level History courses

-International Studies (BA Program)
+■ International Studies (BA Program)

-Heather Smith, Associate Professor and Program Chair Don Munton, Professor James Randall, Professor Heather Myers, Associate Professor Nicholas Tyrras, Assistant Professor Ken Wilkening, Assistant Professor Ami Hagiwara, Lecturer Hiroe Wood, Lecturer
+Heather Smith, Associate Professor and Program Chair Don Munton, Professor James Randall, Professor Heather Myers, Associate Professor Nicholas Tyrras, Assistant Professor Ken Wilkening, Assistant Professor Ami Hagiwara, Lecturer Hiroe Wood, Lecturer Jason Lacharite, Instructor